Panasonic GX7 vs LX10

 - More modern: Reflects 3 years and 1 month of technical progress since the GX7 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the LX10 emerges as the winner of the match-up (10 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the LX10 is the clear winner of the contest (11 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GX7 and the Panasonic LX10 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.